Frequently Asked Questions

 Our assessors are busy and therefore cannot wait for extended periods of time if you are not present on screen when they connect with you.
 It is important that you stay with your computer or device at all times while you are in the queue.
 If you leave your computer/device while you are waiting and you are connected to the assessor during that time, the assessor will attempt to gain your attention verbally and you will be given 60 seconds to return before the assessor will terminate the connection and move onto the next person in the queue.

-While it is not advised, we may be able to accommodate you at our Spring Hill offices in Brisbane; you will need to call and arrange a time in advance as the assessment can take up to 30 minutes and assessor may not be available at all times.
+While it is not advised, we may be able to accommodate you at our Spring Hill offices in Brisbane; as long as you register before 5pm AEST 19th July 2019 and finalise your course by 5pm 13th September 2019.
+You will need to call and arrange a time in advance as the assessment can take up to 30 minutes and assessor may not be available at all times.
 You would be required to bring your photo ID and your PPE with you as we do not supply PPE at our offices.

 Yes, in most cases you will be able to complete the assessment in a browser window without the need to download or install anything.